jbukoski/PotentialNaturalRegeneration/README.md

 1. Cropland at 30 m resolution with a 2 km buffer :heavy_check_mark:
 1. Gross deforestation at 30 m resolutions with a 2 km buffer :heavy_check_mark:
 1. Human population at 250 m resolution with a 2 km buffer :heavy_check_mark:
-1. Strictly Protected Area at 1 km
+1. Strictly Protected Area at 1 km  with a 2 km buffer :heavy_check_mark:
-    :question: Which focal radius?
-1. Sustainable Protected Area at 1 km
+1. Sustainable Protected Area at 1 km with a 2 km buffer :heavy_check_mark:
-    :question: Which focal radius?
 **I note those two variables could be added together in R to obtain total protected area, so no need to calculate that as part of the geoprocessing.**
 :question: **I dind't understand the sentence above.**
-1. Urban area at 300 m reslution with a 2 km buffer
+1. Urban area at 300 m reslution with a 2 km buffer :heavy_check_mark:
+1. Slope at 30m resolution with a 500 m buffer :heavy_check_mark:
-1. Forest cover (one date near the beginning of the time series) at a 30m resolution with a 500 m, 1 km and 2 km buffer.
+1. - [ ] Forest cover (one date near the beginning of the time series) at a 30m resolution with a 500 m, 1 km and 2 km buffer.
-**Note that Forest cover is one of the few variables where we need to explore multiple radii.
-I see there are several forest cover datasets at 30 m so we may need to discuss which one to use.**
+**~~Note that Forest cover is one of the few variables where we need to explore multiple radii.
+I see there are several forest cover datasets at 30 m so we may need to discuss which one to use.~~** Defined on "so perhaps based on the most recent Hansen data" statement.

-1. :black_square_button: Slope at 30m resolution with a 500 m buffer
+#### Points-based:
+1. the identify of the country/territory within which the pixel falls [~~GADM~~](https://gadm.org/data.html) [actually using LISB](http://geonode.state.gov/) :heavy_check_mark:
+1. the identify of the biome, ecoregion and province within which the pixel falls.
+Most current data from Ecorregions (2017), originally from Olson.
+1. the identity of the continent within which the pixel falls. :question:
+1. the lat and lon of each point :question: ;
+1. does the pixel fall within a protected area?
+(And perhaps the type of protected area, if the global protected area dataset has multiple levels that might be related to forest regeneration.
+For example, some times of protected status may still allow some level of forestry). https://www.protectedplanet.net/ (:question: **How should I ideintify protection type? by category?
+0/1?**) :heavy_protected_area:
+1. Elevation: I don't think we need a focal window, just use the pixel value. :heavy_check_mark:
+1. Althought it is ambigous, I produced both, point based and on buffer analysis: **Slope I did not include a buffer because we want the information at the point with natural regeneration or without natural regeneration, so we need the data at the point only.** :heavy_check_mark:

+**Some other points**
+* the scale of the focal window size: it will be somewhere in the 0.5-2km radius range (yet to be determined exactly). :heavy_check_mark:

 1. Non-restorable areas:
     On Pablo's paper: we mask (exclude):
     * Water body;